yingyonghui/CommPath/README.md

 		logFC.thre = 0,
 		p.thre = 0.05)
 ```
-The counts of significant LR pairs and overall interaction intensity among cell clusters are then stored in tumor.obj@interact[['InteractNumer']]，and the detailed information of each LR pair is stored in tumor.obj@interact[['InteractGeneUnfold']]
+The counts of significant LR pairs and overall interaction intensity among cell clusters are then stored in tumor.obj@interact[['InteractNumer']]，and the detailed information of each LR pair is stored in tumor.obj@interact[['InteractGeneUnfold']].

 Then you can visualize the interaction through a circos plot:
 ```